Having trouble finding the best dress shirts for short men? This guide covers all of your best options.

 The typical price to adjust sleeves is pretty reasonable: $15-25.
 The downside: the time and effort of finding a tailor you can trust, and the hassle of dropping off and picking up your shirt.

-If you don't want to go custom or try Peter Manning NYC dress shirts, there are two other ready-to-wear brands you should consider.
+If you don't want to go custom or try dress shirts for shorter men from one of the specialty brands, there are two other ready-to-wear brands you should consider.

 There are two dress shirt brands you've never seen in the mall, but they're major players in the UK.
 T.M.
 Lewin invented the button-up shirt in 1898 and has 100 stores in the UK.
 They get 4.5 out of 5 stars for product quality from independent Feefo rating service.